-- · where special needs exist - where the location means that a property providing the standard accommodation is not readily availably - · where it proves difficult to find a property with two separate reception rooms
+- where special needs exist - where the location means that a property providing the standard accommodation is not readily available - where it proves difficult to find a property with two separate reception rooms

-Responsibilities of the Parsonage Committee
+Responsibilities of the Property Committee

 - 1. To maintain the structure and exterior of the building (walls, roofs, windows, doors, gutters, drains etc.). - 2.
 To provide and maintain the installations for the supply of heating, water, utilities and sanitation. - 3.
 To make payments in respect of council tax, water/sewerage rates and building insurance (but not contents insurance). - 4.
 To maintain all fixtures and fittings belonging to the house listed on the latest periodic inspection report. - 5.
 To decorate and maintain public rooms (the downstairs WC, the hall, stairs, landing) in neutral colours. - 6.
 To have smoke and carbon dioxide detectors fitted in the premises. - 7.
 To provide flooring for wet areas (kitchen, utility room, WCs and bathrooms), halls, stairs and landings. - 8.
 To provide basic curtain track fittings to each window and to provide blinds to certain windows on a discretionary basis. - 9.
-To maintain integrated cookers and hobs. - 10.
-To have the property inspected at intervals not exceeding five years and to provide the resident with a copy of the report. - 11.
+To maintain integrated cookers and hobs.
+Where integrated dishwashers are fitted and they break down beyond economic repair, the kitchen base unit will be adapted to suit a freestanding dishwasher which would be supplied and maintained by the Assistant Curate. - To have the property inspected at intervals not exceeding five years and to provide the resident with a copy of the report. - 11.
 To prioritise and carry out improvement work when and where appropriate and as funds permit. - 12.
-To manage through the Periodic Inspection process (and as required in the intervening period), any large trees at the property (excluding modest fruit trees, hedges and shrubs). - 13.
-To provide a BT point for business use only - 14.
-To maintain boundary fences and hedges.
+To manage through the Periodic Inspection process (and as required in the intervening period), any large trees at the property (excluding modest fruit trees, hedges and shrubs).